Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 `Video Tutorial <>`_

-1. Create a new file ``wallet-template/src/contracts/Exchange.sol``
+1. Create a new file `line
 ---------------------------------------------------------------
 ::